Papers in Refereed Journals

 Models with a time delay often occur, since there is a naturally occurring delay in the transmission of information.
 A model with a delay can be noninvertible, which in turn leads to qualitative differences between the dynamical properties of a delay equation and the familiar case of an ordinary differential equation.
 We give specifc conditions for the existence of noninvertible solutions in delay equations, and describe the consequences of noninvertibility.

 This paper appears in Discrete and Continuous Dynamical Systems, Supplementary Volume, pp. 768-777 (August 2005).
+Journal link (open access)

-+A Model of the Effects of Applied Electric Fields on Neuronal Synchronization
++ A Model of the Effects of Applied Electric Fields on Neuronal Synchronization

 Eun-Hyoung Park, Ernest Barreto, Bruce J. Gluckman, Steven J. Schiff, and Paul So